One Light: Group Shot

 In photography, an object twice the distance from a point source of light will receive a quarter of the illumination.

-How this is used most often in photography is to figure your exposure.
+How this is most often used in photography is to determine your exposure.
 If you want to keep the same f/stop when you move a light twice the distance from the subject, you must increase the power four times.
 Inversely, if you move the lamp twice as close, you will need to power down the light to 1/4 the power to keep the same f/stop.

-Using the Inverse-Square Law of light for Group Photo
+Using the Inverse-Square Law of light for a group photo

-The further you move the light from a group, the difference between the light falling on the subjects’ faces will become less and less different.
-The reason is that the distance of each subject to the light source as compared to others in the group will be so small of a difference that they will appear to be more evenly lighted.
+The further you move the light from a group, the less the light falling on the subjects’ faces will differ.
+The reason is that the distance of each subject to the light source, as compared to others in the group, will be so small a difference that they will appear to be more evenly lighted.

-The only thing that changes from the first diagram to this one is the light source is moved further from the group and moved the light to the left side.
+The only thing that changes from the first diagram to this one is that the light source is moved farther from the group and to the left.

 As shown in the lighting diagram, I have moved the light source further from the group.
-I suggest moving the light as far as possible from the group to get the evenest amount of light.
+I suggest moving the light as far away from the group as possible to get the most even light.

 You can now see that the light is more even on everyone in the photo.
-One person said it is light creating depth-of-field for the flash using this technique.
+One person said it is light, creating a depth-of-field effect with the flash.

-While this would have solved the lighting problem by keeping the lights the same in the first photo, it will limit your creativity for posing with one light.
+While this would have solved the lighting problem by keeping the lighting the same as in the first photo, it would limit your creativity when posing with a single light.
 This is why moving the light back gives you more posing options and more light in a group photo.

 Technical Changes

-• ISO: You may need to use a higher ISO to have your flash still be affective.
-You may change from ISO 100 to as high as ISO 3200.
-Remember that since you are using a flash the noise is not the same and actually can appear to disappear. (link to earlier blog on this)
+• ISO: You may need to use a higher ISO to keep your flash effective.
+You may change from ISO 100 to ISO 3200.
+Remember that, since you are using a flash, the noise is different and can actually seem to disappear. (link to earlier blog on this)

-• Aperture: With group photos you will want to use f/8 or higher to be sure everyone is in focus.
-If you use f/2 for example your group photo above would look more like a solo act and their backup singers and not like a musical group.
+• Aperture: For group photos, use f/8 or higher to ensure everyone is in focus.
+If you use f/2, for example, your group photo above would look more like a solo act with backup singers than a musical group.

 • Studio Strobe vs Hot Shoe Flash: This is when it makes more sense to own a studio flash than a hot shoe flash.
-You can get more power and recycle time is much quicker.
+You can get more power, and the recycling time is much quicker.
 (Earlier Blog Post comparing hot shoe flash and studio light)

 You can buy hot shoe flashes for under $90.
 These hot shoe flashes are not TTL, but you can use them in manual mode just as you would a studio strobe.
 They are just less powerful and take a while to recycle.